 Foods That Make Your Nails Stronger

-The protein present in eggs is vital to growth, which makes the bones inside the human body, nails, and hair thinning.
+The protein present in eggs is vital to growth, which makes the bones inside the human body, nails, and hair-thin.
 Eggs are Full of B 12 vitamin D, and Biotin.
 Biotin does wonders for strengthening the nails and making them less brittle.

 Again rich in legumes, lentils are great for helping in the development of nails.
 During a study, it was discovered that if biotin-rich foods were consumed, the nails’ thickness increased by roughly 25 percent.
 Therefore try to integrate beans.